- edited 05-22-2019 11:19 AM

-Hi everyone, Chris here.
-I have some super great news.
+The Wait is over!
 AT&T is increasing the number of people you can group text and it is slowly being rolled out and tested on specific devices.
-My buddy David T wrote an Advance Messaging article that goes over group messaging and the new features to come.
-It has been a long time coming!
+Check out David T's Advance Messaging page for more information regarding group messaging and the new features to come.

 Why Are There Limits?